-10.02 GROUP LIFE INSURANCE
+10.02GROUP LIFE INSURANCE

 The Employer shall continue to provide a Group Life Insurance program which provides coverage of 200% of annual basic earnings.
 Premiums for this plan shall be paid by the Employer and dividends will accrue to the Employer.
-Except for casual employees and employees hired for temporary vacation relief enrollment is compulsory for all employees and plan coverage is effective date of hire.
-Enrollment for vacation relief employees is compulsory after 4 months' continuous service.
+Except for casual employees enrollment is compulsory for all employees and plan coverage is effective date of hire.
 Employees who retire from company service after at least 10 years' service will continue with Group Life Insurance during retirement with the premium payable and the dividend collectible by the Employer.
 Immediately upon retirement the coverage will be 50% of that in effect prior to retirement.
 It will reduce annually thereafter on each anniversary of retirement by 10% of the amount in effect prior to retirement until a minimum of \$1,000 is reached and this latter amount shall remain in effect for the remainder of the retired employee's lifetime.

-10.03 DENTAL PLAN (Also refer to MOU #19)
+10.03 DENTAL PLAN (Also refer to MOU #19) (Refer to MOU # 85)